fmpr/MA-sLDAc/README.rst

 `MA-sLDAc` is a C++ implementation of the supervised topic models with labels provided by multiple annotators with different levels of expertise, as proposed in:

-* Rodrigues, F., Lourenço, M, Ribeiro, B, Pereira, F. Learning supervised topic models from crowds.
-The Third AAAI Conference on Human Computation and Crowdsourcing (HCOMP), 2015.
+* `Rodrigues, F., Lourenço, M, Ribeiro, B, Pereira, F. Learning supervised topic models from crowds.
+The Third AAAI Conference on Human Computation and Crowdsourcing (HCOMP), 2015 <http://amilab.dei.uc.pt/fmpr/publications/learning-supervised-topic-models-from-crowds/>`_.

 The code is based on the supervised LDA (sLDA) implementation by Chong Wang and David Blei (http://www.cs.cmu.edu/~chongw/slda/).
 Three different variants of the proposed model are provided: